ajbd2106/Spark--SQL-in-Delta-Lake-0.7.0/README.md

     Enter the option number for the the DDLs/DML/DQL you want to execute Output should be visible on the console.

 #### Note: This is just a simple demo for DDL/DML in delta lake and there is no persistance concept.
-When the terminal session end you won't have the view of tables so won't be able to get expected result after starting a new session and then reading the tables.
+When the terminal session end you won't have the view of tables so won't be able to get expected result after starting a new session and then reading the tables you created preveously.
 In this Just remove the spark-ware house folder then build and run the application and create databse and tables.